ybezsonov/kro/examples/aws/eks-cluster-mgmt/README.md

 - `eks-cluster-mgmt-ec2`
 - `eks-cluster-mgmt-eks`
 - `eks-cluster-mgmt-iam`

-> If you want to only test this in the management account, you still need to do this procedure, but replacing the list of spoke accounts number by the management account number.
-We provided a script to help create those roles.

 1. Execute the script to configure IAM roles in the account.
 It is required for Management account: